LibrariesHacked/schema-librarydata/docs/stock-summary.md

 ---

 An item of stock is any item held by the library that is available to the public, and catalogued in the library management system.
-This dataset is a summary set of the number of different types of items held by libraries.
+This dataset is a summary of the number of different types of items held by libraries.

 ### How the data can be collected